-An Update on my Progress with Chin-Ups
+An Update on My Progress with Chin-Ups

-You’ll recall from a recent post that my benchmark for complete recovery from distal biceps surgery was the ability to do chin-ups.
+You may recall from a recent post that my benchmark for complete recovery from distal biceps surgery was the ability to do chin-ups.

 follow